-I get asked quite often, "Who are your usual customers?"
+As the owner of Itty Bitty Bakers, I get asked quite often, "Who are your usual customers?"
 Or, said another way, "What types of kids go to your classes?"
-I love these questions because they allow me to expand on all the ways baking classes are beneficial to children.
+I love these questions because they allow me to expand on all the reasons kids keep coming back for more baking classes!

-What may simply seem like a kid who likes technology and gaming, is actually a kid who likes to work with his hands — to make, create, build, and bring structure and order to the world.
+What may seem like a kid who just likes technology, is actually a kid who likes to work with his hands — to make, create, and build.
 Baking does just that.
-It is the process of taking raw ingredients - or even just icing and sprinkles in a decorating class - and putting them together into something both beautiful and enjoyable.
-So, if kids like technology, they often like baking as well.
+It is the process of assembling raw ingredients into something enjoyable.
+So, if kids like technology, and even gaming, they often like baking as well.

-Our business manager, Amy Jones, said a few years ago that she likes to put her daughter Mia into two types of classes: 1) classes for her mind and 2) classes for her body.
-Mia started baking classes for her mind and ballet for her body at age 3.
-Similar to Mia, kids coming to our baking classes are often kids who also play sports and whose parents have the goal of shaping well-rounded kids.
+Our former business manager, Amy Jones, said a few years ago that she liked to put her daughter Mia into two types of classes: 1) classes for her mind and 2) classes for her body.
+Mia started baking classes for her mind and ballet for her body when she was three-years old.

 Many children who come to our baking classes can't find "their thing."
-They can't find what they're good at or a hobby that will keep them interested.
+They can't find what hobby or pastime they're good at.
 Our baking classes are fun, and part of that fun is being set up for success.
-Kids usually walk away with a sense of confidence, feeling like they found something they both like and are good at.
-And as parents we know it's a hobby and pastime that will serve them well throughout their lives.
+Kids walk away with confidence having found something they both like and are good at.